Rabbit is one of the most adorable small animals in the world. When the baby rabbits are born, they are very cute and small indeed.

 But still, the mother’s milk is important to developing their guts.
 If you separate the baby bunnies from their mother, they will suffer from malnutrition.

-You know, the death of a mamma bunny is very common.
+You know, the death of a mamma bunny is widespread.
 Do you know the reason for this?

 Related: Can Rabbits Drink Milk?